 - Do I forgive small hurts and continue to seek out friendship?

 - Have I learned to listen as much as I speak?

 - Am I willing to love someone who can’t love me back right now?

 - Do I draw people to Christ because they see Him in me?

 - Do I love them as much as I lean on them?

-Deep friendships take cultivating, lots of grace and forgiveness, and two people devoted to friendship.
+Deep friendships take cultivating to produce fruit, lots of grace and forgiveness, and devotion to Christ first, then the relationship.

-Instead of wondering about all the women I’ve missed, I’m going to thank God for those I have, because those small handful of ladies make me a better friend and better woman, and much better Christian.
+I thank God for the friends I have, because that small handful of ladies make me a better friend, better woman, and better Christian.

-Being used by God to love & reach people is always right where I need to be.
+Being used by God to love & reach people is always right where I’m called to be.

 I think I might just be best friend material, yet.